verrazzano/docs/content/en/docs/setup/install/prepare/prereqs.md

 ---
 title: "Prerequisites"
-description: "Review the prerequisite requirements, and the software versions installed and supported by Verrazzano"
+description: "Review the prerequisite requirements and the software versions supported by Verrazzano"
 weight: 1
 draft: false
 aliases: